quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### A novel method for detecting mutator alleles

 We developed a statistical method, termed "inter-haplotype distance" (IHD), to detect loci that are associated with mutation spectrum variation in biparental RILs (Figure {@fig:distance-method}).
-Our approach leverages the fact that mutator alleles often leave behind distinct and detectable impressions on the *mutation spectrum*, even if they increase the overall mutation rate by a relatively small amount (Materials and Methods).
+Our approach leverages the fact that mutator alleles often leave behind distinct and detectable impressions on the *mutation spectrum*, even if they increase the overall mutation rate by a relatively small amount (*Materials and Methods*).
 Given a population of haplotypes, we assume that a) each has been genotyped at the same collection of biallelic loci and b) each harbors *de novo* mutations that have been partitioned by $k$-mer context (Figure @fig:distance-method).
 At every locus, we calculate a cosine distance between the aggregate mutation spectra of haplotypes that inherited either allele.
 Using permutation tests, we then identify loci at which those distances are larger than what we'd expect by random chance.

-We find that the method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* mutations used to detect it (Figure {@fig:simulations}).
+The method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* mutations used to detect it (Figure {@fig:simulations}).
-For example, given 100 haplotypes with an average of 500 *de novo* germline mutations each, the IHD approach has approximately 80% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
+Given 100 haplotypes with an average of 500 *de novo* germline mutations each, IHD has approximately 70% power to detect a mutator allele that increases the C>T *de novo* mutation rate by as little as 10%.
-However, the method only has about 10% power to detect a mutator of identical effect size that augments the C>A mutation rate, since C>A mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
+However, the approach has less than 10% power to detect a mutator of identical effect size that augments the C>G mutation rate, since C>G mutations are expected to make up a smaller fraction of all *de novo* germline mutations to begin with.
-These simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).
+Simulations also demonstrate that our approach is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype (Figure {@fig:simulations}).
-Overall, we find that both IHD and traditional quantitative trait locus (QTL) mapping have similar power to detect alleles that augment the rates of individual 1-mer mutation types (Figure {@fig:ihd_vs_qtl_power}); for a more detailed discussion of the advantages and disadvantages of either method, see the *Supplementary Information*.
+Both IHD and traditional quantitative trait locus (QTL) mapping have similar power to detect alleles that augment the rates of individual 1-mer mutation types (Figure {@fig:ihd_vs_qtl_power}), but the former has a number of potential advantages for mutator allele discovery; for a more detailed comparison of the methods, see the *Discussion*.

 ![
 **Overview of inter-haplotype distance method for discovering mutator alleles.**